nickjanssen/angus/README.md

 ```

 ### How to use it?
-Internally Angus uses grunt to do all the work.
+Internally Angus uses GruntJS to do all the work.
 There are two important commands:

 ### `grunt dev [--app=YOURAPP]`
 Builds and serves a configured app for **development**.
 Files will not be minified nor concatenated.